Bridging Foundational Literacy Skills – Grades 4 and 5

 • Explain the author’s lesson, citing evidence.

-• Identify the most important event and why, citing evidence.
+• Identify the most significant event in the story and explain its importance, providing supporting evidence.

 • Answer any question, citing evidence.